GuavaCZ/filament-knowledge-base/README.md

 We register a separate panel for your entire Knowledge Base.
 This way you have a single place where you can in detail document your functionalities.

 ### Modal Previews
-Instead of redirecting the user to the documentation immediatelly, the package offers `modal previews`, which render the markdown in a customizable modal with an optional button to open the full documentation page.
+Instead of redirecting the user to the documentation immediately, the package offers `modal previews`, which render the markdown in a customizable modal with an optional button to open the full documentation page.

 You can learn how to enable this feature in the `Customizations` section.